James Camp Tappan

 James Camp Tappan (September 9, 1825 – March 19, 1906) was an American lawyer from Helena who served as the 31st speaker of the Arkansas House of Representatives from 1897 to 1899.
 A member of the Democratic Party, Tappan previously served as an Arkansas state representative from Phillips County (1850–1852 and 1897–1901).
 He also served as a senior officer of the Confederate States Army in the Western and Trans-Mississippi theaters of the American Civil War.

 Early life and education

 James Camp Tappan was born in Franklin, Tennessee, where his parents had migrated from Newburyport, Massachusetts.
 He attended Phillips Exeter Academy in Exeter, New Hampshire, and graduated from Yale University in 1845.
 He studied law at Vicksburg, Mississippi, and was admitted to the bar in 1846.
 He soon moved to Helena, Arkansas.
 He was elected to two non-consecutive terms in the Arkansas House of Representatives and also served as a circuit court judge.
+From 1852-1860 he was the receiver for the United States land office in Helena.